Type 56 assault rifle: China

+The Type 56 rifle was designated as the "Type 1956 Submachine Gun" (56式衝鋒槍), as the Type 56 took the role of SMG rather than infantry service rifle in the PLA in its early service years.

+Export

-During the Cold War period, the Type-56 was exported to many countries and guerrilla forces throughout the world.
+During the Cold War period, the Type 56 was exported to many countries and guerrilla forces throughout the world.

 Many of these rifles found their way to battlefields in Africa, Southeast Asia, and the Middle East and were used alongside other Kalashnikov pattern weapons from both the Soviet Union as well as the Warsaw Pact nations of Eastern Europe.

-Chinese support for the Democratic Republic of Vietnam before the mid-1960s meant that the Type-56 was frequently encountered by American soldiers in the hands of either Vietcong guerrillas or PAVN soldiers during the Vietnam war.
-The Type-56 was discovered far more often than the original Russian-made AK-47s or AKMs.
+Chinese support for North Vietnam before the mid-1960s meant that the Type 56 was frequently encountered by American soldiers in the hands of either Viet Cong guerrillas or PAVN soldiers during the Vietnam War.
+The Type 56 was discovered far more often than the original Russian-made AK-47s or AKMs.The Type 56 was used extensively by Iranian forces during the Iran–Iraq War of the 1980s, with Iran purchasing large quantities of weapons from China for its armed forces.

-When relations between China and North Vietnam crumbled in the 1970s and the Sino-Vietnamese War began, the Vietnamese government still possessed vast quantities of Type-56 rifles in its inventory.
-The People's Liberation Army still used the Type 56 as its standard weapon during this time as well.
-Thus, Chinese and Vietnamese forces fought each other using the same rifle.

-The Type 56 was used extensively by Iranian forces during the Iran–Iraq War of the 1980s, with Iran purchasing large quantities of weapons from China for its armed forces.
 During the war, Iraq also purchased a small quantity, despite them being a major recipient of Soviet weapons and assistance during the conflict.
 This was done in conjunction with their purchasing of a large number of AKMs from Eastern Europe.
-Consequently, the Iran–Iraq War became another conflict in which both sides utilized the Type 56.

-Since the end of the Cold War, the Type-56 has been used in many conflicts by various military forces.
-During the Croatian War of Independence and the Yugoslav Wars, it was used by the armed forces of Croatia.
-During the late 1990s, the Kosovo Liberation Army in Kosovo were also major users of the Type 56, with the vast majority of the weapons originating from People's Socialist Republic of Albania, which received Chinese support during much of the Cold War.